Berserk-Games/Tabletop-Simulator-API/docs/intro.md

 ##TTS Terms

+###Object
+On in-game physical Object that currently exists in the scene.
+If an Object is placed inside of a bag/deck/etc, it stops existing and is no longer in the scene until it is pulled back out.

+###Player
+A person in the game.
+Each Player is assigned a color, with spectators being "Grey".
+If you are attempting to identify a Player, you would use the color of the seat they are in to do so.

+###Global Script
+The Global script, which is a script that is not attached to any particular Object.
+It is always present during a game.

+###Object Script
+A script that is attached to an in-game Objecet, and is saved as part of it.
+This is similar to any other property like its scale or tint.
+Some functions ask for an Object reference in order to attempt to run a function on it.
+In these cases, Global (exactly as written here) is also a valid Object reference.

 ###GUID
 In Tabletop Simulator, a GUID is a unique 6-character [string](intro#types) which can be used to identify in-game [Objects](object).
 GUIDs are automatically assigned when objects exist within the scene.